preservim/vim-textobj-sentence/README.markdown

 ### Decimal numbers and abbreviations

-Though the period `.` glyph will terminate a sentence, it doesn’t terminate all sentences.
-For example, the same glyph is used in abbreviations like “M.D.” for Medical Doctor.
+Though the period `.` glyph/character will terminate a sentence, it doesn’t terminate all sentences.
+The same glyph is used in abbreviations like ‘M.D.’ for Medical Doctor, for example.

-But those abbreviations should be allowed for when detecting the boundaries of a sentence.
-The following should be considered a single text object, rather than six:
+But those abbreviations should be compensated for when detecting the boundaries of a sentence.
+The following should be considered one text objects, rather than four:

 ```
-The lair of Dr. Evil, M.D., can be found at 100 Evil St. in Ft.
-Lauderdale.
+Magnum, P.I. lives at Robin’s Nest, located at 11435 18th Ave., Oahu, HI.
 ```

 This plugin detects decimal numbers and common abbreviations.
 By default,